HannahWritesCode/art-of-your-mixtape/README.md

 One of my favorite low-investment hobbies is creating playlists on Spotify.
 It's fun to try and find a line through songs that normally wouldn't go together, or try to change the mood of a playlist as a listener moves through it.
 A fond memory I have as a kid is my dad taking the time to create individualized mixtapes on CDs for me and my siblings when we were too little to use iTunes.

 My motivation going into this project was to learn more about how Spotify measures the audio qualities of a song and study how those qualities change over time across a playlist.
-It's a ways from being there yet, but in the meantime, here's a [cool Medium article](https://towardsdatascience.com/the-art-of-creating-a-mixtape-a-data-science-approach-1902065b1d1d) that talks about mixtapes and the various measured audio features of Spotify tracks.
+It's a ways from being there yet, but in the meantime, here's a <a href="https://towardsdatascience.com/the-art-of-creating-a-mixtape-a-data-science-approach-1902065b1d1d" target="_blank">cool Medium article</a> that talks about mixtapes and the various measured audio features of Spotify tracks.

 ## Usage
-[Node.js](https://nodejs.org/en/) is necessary to run this project, as are your own [Spotify client credentials](https://developer.spotify.com/dashboard/).
+<a href="https://nodejs.org/en/" target="_blank">Node.js</a> is necessary to run this project, as are your own <a href="https://developer.spotify.com/dashboard/" target="_blank">Spotify client credentials</a>.
 - Download both .js files into the same directory.
 - Edit apiRequests.js and substitute your client credentials for 'process.env.SPOTIFY_CLIENT_ID' and 'process.env.SPOTIFY_CLIENT_SECRET.'
 - Edit consoleFunctions.js by adding your own track or playlist IDs to the function call arguments.